paramkpr/DankBot/README.md

 ### Alt: ABC
 Converts text that follows the colon to aLt CaSe.
 It deletes the trigger message if bot has admin rights.

-### Vapourize: ABC
+### Vaporize: ABC
-Converts text that follows the colon to Vapourwave text.
+Converts text that follows the colon to Vaporwave text.
 It deletes the trigger message if bot has admin rights.

 ### 🅱
 Replaces the first consonant group of each word with a 🅱. <br>